First published Sunday Standard, March 26, 2017. Kindly reproduced here with permission from Standard Group

 Encroachment is defined as the gradual taking away or the use of something that belongs to another person.
 Last time I checked, encroachment wasn’t one of the national values in our constitution but it is happening all around us and there are many threats to clean, green and quiet cities.

 Last week, Environment Cabinet Secretary Dr. Judy Wakhungu just took on one of these threats.
 She gave legal notice to ban polythene bags in 6 months.
-The manufacturers have block this twice in 2007 and 2011.
+The manufacturers have blocked this twice in 2007 and 2011.
 Last week also, the Kenya Association of Manufacturers reminded us, this is still big business for 176 companies and 60,000 employees.

 While each bag is probably useful for only ten minutes of convenience, the impact is dramatically seen from the Mombasa coastline to the dry-lands of Garissa.
 Plastic waste litters all corners of this country.
 What’s worse is that we are probably eating micro-plastic fragments along with goats and fish who consume them in our landfills and waterbodies.
 Kenya is a late-comer to the ban as 40 other countries have already done this.